 But they still don’t know exactly what they should be eating to eliminate their pain.

-I want to make it easier, so I’ve put together my favorite anti-inflammatory diet recipes in a 7-day meal plan that you can download.
+I want to make it easier, so I’ve put together my favorite anti-inflammatory diet recipes in a 7-day meal plan that you can download for free.

 I’ll also share some valuable info with you today in this post that will help you start eating an anti-inflammatory diet.